rgg1/lobby-local/docs/source/introduction.rst

     lv = LobbyView(lobbyview_token="your-api-token")

 Replace your-api-token with your actual API token.
-BRUH WHAT.

 While passing the API token directly in your code is convenient, it's usually best practice to use an environment variable to store sensitive information like API tokens.
 This way, you can avoid accidentally exposing your token if you share your code or publish it to a public repository.